rafael-rivero/rafael-rivero/README.md

 ---

-### 🔍 What I’m Into
+### 🔍 What Gets Me Out of Bed Each Morning

-- Fast prototyping → focused deep work, rinse and repeat
+- Deep work that connects to a dignified human need, or scrap it.
-- Learning by building (and disassembling)
+- Learning by breaking (software and ideas).
-- Systems thinking, creative tools, visual storytelling
-- Staying humble, teachable, and anti-hype
+- Visual storytelling, better user experiences everywhere.
+- Striving for actual humility, the truth about myself, which in practice means give to receive.
+- Innovative game mechanics.
+- There's a never-before-seen retro-homage indie title in there somewhere in my future.
+Skill issue, yeah yeah, but it won't be long.

 ---